Beware of Shipping Container Scam in 2023

-It is challenging and requires more money and time to deliver goods from point A (origin of the shipment) to point B (clients’ delivery address).
+It is challenging and requires more money and time to deliver goods from point A (the origin of the shipment) to point B (the clients’ delivery address).
 Therefore, companies have satellite points from where they drop their shipments at a pre-designated area, and from these pre-designated places, goods are finally distributed to their respective destinations.

 And this is where shipping containers come into place.
 The owners of the shipping containers sell their containers on a lease to buyers at a reasonable rate.
 These containers are further sold to logistical companies by buyers for a profit.

 Since storing goods in these containers for a specific period is cheap, logistical companies do not need to spend more than they would have if they had to build a storage facility alone.
 However, security for such storage facilities adds up to the cost.

 Thus storing their goods at a reasonable rate, is a win-win situation for both the logistical companies and the buyer who has the container leased from the shipping container seller.
 These shipping container sellers are spread out throughout the country.
 Thus, it is quite advantageous for logistical companies.
 Define Trade in Business helps for better understanding.

 So, what is the risk if such shipping container sellers are spread throughout the country?

 The risk lies in the fact that these shipping container sellers are spread throughout the country.
 People know about this fact and get ripped off for the same reason.